uksystems/uksystems.github.io/index.md

 ----

-**The [Seventh iteration of the workshop](/workshop/2023/) is now live!
-Click for details of the programme.**
+Stand by for information regarding the **Eighth** iteration of the workshop!

 ----

 This is an informal workshop for the community where we can discuss work addressing current and future challenges in systems computing.
-[Submissions](https://syswrk2023.hotcrp.com/) are typically in the form of a short 0.5pp / 500 word abstracts which, after a light review process focused on ensuring relevance, lead to a presentation (typically 15min) plus Q&A at the workshop.
-In the event that too many submissions are received, preference is given to Ph.D. students and Early Career Researchers.
+Submissions are typically in the form of a short 0.5pp / 500 word abstracts which, after a light review process focused on ensuring relevance, lead to a presentation (typically 15min) plus Q&A at the workshop.
+In the event that too many submissions are received, preference is given to PhD students, and Early Career Researchers.
 Both UK and international participants are very welcome!

 Details of previous workshops are [available here](/workshop).